shiren/upbo/README.md

 ## Installation
 ### Using package.el

-You can install upbo with package-insgtall:
+You can install upbo with package-install:

 `M-x package-install [RET] upbo [RET]`